macgile/DataGridFilter/README.md

 - **Properties**

   - **DateFormatString** : *date display format*, default : "d"
-    > warning: **Before version 1.2.5.2**, you must set the "Time" part of the DateTime fields to zero, otherwise the filter doesn't work.
+    > :warning: **Before version 1.2.5.2**, you must set the "Time" part of the DateTime fields to zero, otherwise the filter doesn't work.
   [see the documentation](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-date-and-time-format-strings)

   - **ExcludeColumns** :new: : *name of fields to exclude from displayed columns, separated by commas, only works in AutoGenerateColumns mode*